MicrosoftDocs/azure-aks-docs/articles/aks/aks-extension-kaito.md

 ## Prerequisites

-Before you begin, make sure you have the following resources:

 * The Azure Kubernetes Service (AKS) extension for Visual Studio Code downloaded.
 For more information, see [Install the Azure Kubernetes Service (AKS) extension for Visual Studio Code][install-aks-vscode].